Shavkat Rakhmonov

 Rakhmonov is also a former M-1 Global Welterweight Champion.
-As of March 7, 2023, he is #6 in the UFC welterweight rankings.
+As of November 18, 2025, he is #4 in the UFC welterweight rankings.

 Background

-Being born in Uzbekistan, Rakhmonov received citizenship of Kazakhstan in 2017.
-His grandfather's name was Rahman, so while living in a neighboring state, he had to take a surname with a local flavor.
-His father is a Kazakh of Altynbay tribe and his mother is a Kazakh of Konyrat tribe.
-Shavkat is from the Altynbai clan of Alimuly tribe of the Junior Zhuz.
+Rakhmonov was born on October 23, 1994, in the city of Shoʻrchi, Uzbekistan, into a Kazakh family.
+His father is a Kazakh of the Altynbay clan and his mother is a Kazakh of the Konyrat tribe.
+Rakhmonov is from the Altynbai clan of Alimuly tribe of the Junior Zhuz.